 Topic: “Perth Parents Share Tips for A Stress-Free Christmas”

 Target audience: Parents of children aged 0 to 16

 Experts to interview: Parents sharing tips with other parents.
 Perhaps simply ask them for their top tips.

-Christmas is one of those holidays where it’s OK to share other things you’re passionate about on your business blog that have nothing to do with your business.
+Christmas is one of those holidays when it’s OK to share other things you’re passionate about on your business blog and that have nothing to do with your business.
 Whether it be recipes, hobbies, favourite places to go, there’s always a Christmas-related topic you can write about.

 Examples to consider: